coder-showkat/eduPlayMart-client/README.md

 - Browse and search for a variety of educational toys.
 - Detailed product information and images.
 - Secure user authentication using firebase.
+- My Toys and Add A Toy route will be visible after login.
 - User can add a product and also can update & delete his product.
 - Interactive and engaging learning experiences.
 - User-friendly interface.